ddttom/iCal/README.md

 - **CLI**: Load, list, search, add, update, and delete events from the command line.
 - **Web GUI**: A premium, modern web interface with:
   - **Dynamic UI**: Glassmorphism design, smooth animations, and responsive layout.
+  - **Dark Mode**: Built-in dark theme support with a toggle switch for comfortable viewing in low-light environments.
-  - **Interactive Elements**: Floating Action Button (FAB) for quick event creation, modal forms for adding/editing events, and toast notifications.
+  - **Interactive Elements**: Floating Action Button (FAB) and Header Buttons for quick event creation, modal forms for adding/editing events, and toast notifications.
   - **Real-time Search & Filtering**: Instant text search and date range filtering.
   - **Event Management**: View details, edit existing events, and delete events directly from the UI.
   - **Raw Data Inspection**: View the underlying iCal data for any event using the "View Raw" feature.